-- Logging on to your Aetna Navigator® secure member website at www.texashealthaetna.com. - Register for our secure Internet access to reliable health information, tools and resources.
-Aetna Navigator® online tools will make it easier for you to make informed decisions about your health care, view claims, research care and treatment options, and access information on health and wellness.
+- Logging on to your secure member website at www.texashealthaetna.com. - Online tools will make it easier for you to make informed decisions about your health care, view claims, research care and treatment options, and access information on health and wellness.